 With all the construction going on in our home, we don’t have much in the way of decorations this year.
 But, I always decorate our front table.
 This was the perfect place to put the countdown board and treat jar so the kids can easily see it.

-Now that I had the kids super excited about Easter and all the fun we are going to have, I wanted to create a Easter egg scavenger hunt for them to try to find their Easter baskets.
-My kids are getting a little older so hiding eggs around the house or yard seems a little too easy for them now.
+Now that I had the kids super excited about Easter and all the fun we are going to have, I wanted to create an Easter egg scavenger hunt for them to try to find their Easter baskets.
+My kids are getting a little older so hiding eggs around the house or yard seems a little too easy for them.

 I created a printable for the scavenger hunt.
-I have a main poem to print out to tell the kids what to expect.
-I pinned this to the countdown board with one of the magnets for the day of Easter.
+There is a main poem to print out to tell the kids what to expect.
+I attached this to the countdown board with one of the magnets on Easter day.

 Then, I cut out the clues that I printed out and added them to the plastic Easter eggs.
 Since my son can read and my daughter cannot, I thought it would be fun for them to do the hunt together.
 The first clue was left at the countdown board and the rest of the clues will lead them all around the house and into the back yard.

-I plan to hide the Easter baskets in the shed.
-On the printable I left the location of the hidden baskets blank so you can fill it in to fit your house.
+I planned to hide the Easter baskets in the shed.
+On the printable, I left the location of the hidden baskets blank so you can fill it in to fit your house.

 Download: Easter Egg Scavenger Hunt

-I think the kids baskets are my favorite part this year!
-I didn’t want anything too cutesy or baby-ish since they are 5 and 8.
+The kids’ baskets are my favorite thing this year!
+I didn’t want anything too cutesy or babyish since they are 5 and 8.
 I found these cool waves Easter totes.

 They are so bright and fun!
-And I was able to have them personalized with each of my kids names on them.
-These totes are so great!
-I was actually surprised by how big they are.
-They will work perfect for the kids to store things in their rooms after Easter is over.
+And I was able to have them personalized with each of my kid’s names on them.
+I was surprised by how big they are.
+They will work perfectly to store things in their rooms after Easter is over.

 I purchased packs of plastic eggs.
 My daughter will get the orange and pink ones and my son will get the blue and green ones.

-Note: I suggest not using real eggs unless you plan to write down the location of each egg.
-We have had years we have forgotten where a couple eggs were hidden.
+- Do not use real hard-boiled eggs unless you plan to write down the location of each egg.
+We have had years we have forgotten where a couple of eggs were hidden.
 Luckily they were the plastic ones and we didn’t have to worry about any stinky situations.